s-ven-315/simple-webpage/README.md

 # simple-webpage
-Disclaimer: This is not a functional webpage
+Disclaimer: This is not a functional webpage.

 A simple webpage created by using html, css and javascript.

 You can take a look of the webpage in the following netlify link